Longsword Tournament Rules 2025

 – Fights do not get interrupted to call a hit, but a stop may be called at any time by any of the judges, for example to readjust safety equipment.
 Time taking will be stopped during such breaks.

-– Conditions for winning: The winner is decided upon by a jury of judges.
+– Conditions for winning: The winner is decided upon by a jury of judges (3).
 The jury, nominated by Dreynschlag, consists of experienced trainers/fencers with a good standing in the community.
 The judges are required to wear an extremely silly hat.

 To decide upon a winner, the jury will consider:

-“Proper retreat” especially means not getting hit within ONE tempo (one step and one sword movement (thrust, cut) after one’s own hit.
+- proper retreat.
+This means not getting hit within ONE tempo (one step and one sword movement (thrust, cut)) after one’s own hit.